Gelfand-Tsetlin modules: canonicity and calculations

-As before, $y_{ij}=y_{\wp(i,j)}$ for the dot on the $j$th strand with label $i$ read from right to left.
-Now let us describe the action of the Chevalley generators for $m\in e(\Ba)M$.
-The operators $X^{\pm}_1$ send $m$ to the weight space for $e(\Ba')M$; note that typically this is the same idempotent, unless the $a_{*,*}$ line up so that two strands cross; this happens when $a_{2*}-a_{11}$ switches between 1 and 0.
-These are given by the same formulas as (\ref{eq:X1p-action}--\ref{eq:X1m-action}), ignoring the position of the strands with label $3$.
+As before, we use the notation $y_{ij}=y_{\wp(i,j)}$ for the dot on the $j$th strand with label $i$ read from right to left.
+Now, let us describe the action of the Chevalley generators for $m\in e(\Ba)M$.

+The operators $X^{\pm}_1$ send $m$ to the weight space for $e(\Ba')M$; note that typically, this is the same idempotent, unless the $a_{*,*}$ line up so that two strands cross; this happens when $a_{2*}-a_{11}$ switches between 1 and 0.
+These are given by the same formulas as (\ref{eq:X1p-action}--\ref{eq:X1m-action}), ignoring the position of the strands with the label $3$.

-This was just a warm up: now we consider the operators $X_2^\pm$.
-In the interest of space, let First, let consider the case where $a_{21}\neq a_{22}$.
+This was just a warm-up: Now we consider the operators $X_2^\pm$.
+In the interest of space, let First, let us consider the case where $a_{21}\neq a_{22}$.
 In this case $X_2^\pm$ is a sum of elements in two weight spaces: I'll write $m_1,m_2$ for the instance of $m$ associated with these weight spaces.
 If $a_{2i}+1\notin \{a_{31},a_{32},a_{33},a_{22}\}$, then $e(\Ba)=e(\Ba')=e(\Ba'')$, so $m_1$ and $m_2$ are already in the correct idempotent images (though note that these are still different elements of $\mathbb{GT}(M)$).
 In other cases, we will need to apply a diagram to them.
-Similarly, if $a_{21}=a_{22}$, then only $\Ba''$ is dominant (and $\Ba'$ is permutation of it), so we simply write $m$ for the single instance we need in this case.
+Similarly, if $a_{21}=a_{22}$, then only $\Ba''$ is dominant (and $\Ba'$ is a permutation of it), so we simply write $m$ for the single instance we need in this case.
 To write the formula for $X_2^+$, we consider the diagrams.

 The cases $a_{21}+1=a_{22}$ and $a_{21}=a_{22}$ are special.
 In the former case, we have a special formula for $d_1^+$, and in the latter, we only need a single diagram $d^+$